renatols-jf/spboot-chassi/README.md

 - `printLoggingContextAsJson`: Defaults to `true`.
 Governs whether the `context` field present in log messages will be exported as `json`.

+- `allowDefaultLoggingAttributesOverride`: Defaults fo `false`.
+Governs whether automatic logging attributes, such as `transactionId`, can have their value replaced with a call for `Context#withRequestContextEntry` as in `Context.forRequest.withRequestContextEntry("transactionId", aNewValue)`.

+- `validatorFailOnExecutionError`: Defaults to `true`.
+Governs whether an unexpected error in a validation attempt results in an exception.
+Every validation that fails for not matching the annotations for the current operation will result in an exception.
+For whatever reason, an exception can happen in the middle of the validation attempt.
+Let's say a method that is being validated throws an exception.
+If this configuration is true, the validation will not happen, and an exception will be thrown.
+If this configuration is false, the validation will not happen, but it will be ignored, and if no other validation fails, the `Validatable` would be deemed valid.

+- `forbidUnauthorizedContextCreation`: Defatuls to `true`. `Context.initialize` can't be called anywhere to create a `Context`.
+Allowing the `Context` creation is error-prone and, in almost all cases, not needed.
+If this configuration is true, unless the class in which `Context.initialize` is being called is annotated with `@ContextCreator`, an exception will be thrown.

+- `allowContextCorrelationIdUpdate`: Defaults to `true`.
+Governs whether a `correlationId` can be updated after the context has been initialized.

 ## TODO config: export attached fields in their own
 ## TODO config: application health as median instead of worst